Terms of Service

 10.5 Invoicing and Payment Receipts

-PhaseContract is a payment facilitation service, not the seller of goods or services.
+PhaseContract is a software platform that facilitates job structuring, approval workflows, and Stripe-based payment orchestration.
+PhaseContract is not the seller of goods or services.
 Contractors are responsible for issuing invoices to their Clients in compliance with applicable tax and commercial law.
 PhaseContract provides payment receipts to Clients confirming amounts charged and payment dates.
 These receipts do not constitute invoices for tax purposes.
 If you require a formal invoice (including VAT or sales tax details), contact your contractor directly.

 10.6 Work Quality and Professional Responsibility